Neal’s Yard Covent Garden| A Guide To London's Hidden Gem & Why You Should Visit

 Wander through the small alleyway to get to Neal's Yard London and you’ll be taken aback by the bright, quirky, picturesque multi-coloured buildings, windows and shops.
 Which are sure to put a smile on your face.

-Neal’s Yard London is so hidden that not many Londoners about it.
+Neal’s Yard is so hidden that not many Londoners about it.
 So, I’ve put together a small travel guide to Neal’s Yard, Covent Garden one of the most beautiful places in London.
 If you're looking for things to do in London check out this post.

 Neal’s Yard Covent Garden: Beautiful Places in London

-Where is Neal’s Yard in Covent Garden?
+Where is Neal’s Yard London?

 Neal’s Yard located in the middle of the Seven Dials District (known for its artisan coffee shops and independent boutiques).
 It’s around six minutes’ walk from Covent Garden underground station.